-At Welter Consulting, we believe strongly in shared ethical frameworks that guide our work and our clients’ expectations of us.
-Our goal is to bridge people and technology together for practical solutions for nonprofit organizations.
+Welter Consulting bridges people and technology together for effective solutions for nonprofit organizations.
 We offer software and services that can help you with your accounting needs.
 Please contact Welter Consulting at 206-605-3113 for more information.